MateuszNaKodach/HeroesOfDomainDrivenDesign.EventSourcing.Ruby/README.md

 ### 💼 Hire me

 If you'd like to hire me for Domain-Driven Design and/or Event Sourcing projects I'm available to work with:
-Kotlin, Java, C#, Ruby and TypeScript.
+Kotlin, Java, C# .NET, Ruby and JavaScript/TypeScript (Node.js or React).
 Please reach me out on LinkedIn [linkedin.com/in/mateusznakodach/](https://www.linkedin.com/in/mateusznakodach/).